 There is no need to wash your hair every day.
 I don’t, but more out of the fact that I’m usually hanging around the house.
 If we go somewhere, of course, it gets washed.

 Vitamins also help with dryness.
-As well as a good healthy diet.
+As well as a proper healthy diet.
 Especially anti-oxidants and Omega-3s.

-I’ve always rinsed my hair with cooler water.
+I’ve always rinsed my hair with more cooling water.
 It’s been said it makes your hair grow faster.
 It refreshes both your hair and your scalp.
 I’ve been doing this off and on since high school.

 Most of the time, hair thinning is due to menopause, when our hormones go crazy, causing an imbalance.
 Specifically in estrogen and progesterone.
 Hair follicles shrink, causing hair loss.